Unboxed-Software/solana-course/content/pda.md

 }
 ```

 In summary, the `find_program_address` function passes our input seeds and `program_id` to the `try_find_program_address` function.
-The `try_find_program_address` function adds a `bump_seed` (starting from 255) to our input seeds calls the `create_program_address` function in a loop until a valid PDA is found.
-Once a valid PDA is found, both the PDA and `bump_seed` are returned.
+The `try_find_program_address` function adds a `bump_seed` (starting from 255) to our input seeds, then calls the `create_program_address` function until a valid PDA is found.
+Once found, both the PDA and the `bump_seed` are returned.

 Note that for the same input seeds, different valid bumps will generate different valid PDAs.
 The `bump_seed` returned by `find_program_address` will always be the first valid PDA found.
 Because the function starts with a `bump_seed` value of 255 and iterates downwards to zero, the `bump_seed` that ultimately gets returned will always be the largest valid 8-bit value possible.
-This `bump_seed` is commonly referred to as the "canonical bump".
-To avoid confusion, it's recommended to only use the canonical bump, and to always validate every PDA passed into your program.
+This `bump_seed` is commonly referred to as the "*canonical bump*".
+To avoid confusion, it's recommended to only use the canonical bump, and to *always validate every PDA passed into your program.*

-One point to emphasize is that the `find_program_address` function only *finds* and returns a Program Derived Address and the bump seed used to derive it.
-The `find_program_address` function does *not* initialize a new account and the PDA returned by the function is not necessarily associated with an account that stores data.
+One point to emphasize is that the `find_program_address` function only returns a Program Derived Address and the bump seed used to derive it.
+The `find_program_address` function does *not* initialize a new account, nor is any PDA returned by the function necessarily associated with an account that stores data.

 ## Use PDA accounts to store data

 Since programs themselves are stateless, program state is managed through external accounts.
-Using PDA accounts to store data related to the program is an obvious choice given that you can use seeds for mapping and that programs can sign on their behalf.
+Given that you can use seeds for mapping and that programs can sign on their behalf, using PDA accounts to store data related to the program is an obvious development choice.
 While programs can invoke the System Program to create non-PDA accounts and use those to store data as well, PDAs tend to be the way to go.

 If you need a refresher on how to store data in PDAs, have a look at the [Create a Basic Program, Part 2 - State Management lesson](./program-state-management.md).